the-vampiire/slack-metadata/README.md

 ### **No qualitative message data is captured** - only quantitative metadata identifiable by the user's Slack user ID

+# Usage
+### Parameters

+* `<channelID>`: Slack channel ID to query for message history

+- `[count]`: number of messages to return in the query - default 100 messages
+- `[start]`: beginning timestamp to query message history
+    - use most recent metaData.latest for this parameter during daily queries
+- `[end]`: ending timestamp to query message history - default to current time

 # Sample Outputs

 ### metaData object returned